mlarocca/jsgraphs/readme/tutorial.md

 You should never worry about these two classes: although they are public classes and you can retrieve a reference to either through an instance of `Embedding`, you should never need to interact with those classes directly.

-While it is true that the constructor for `Embedding` takes two collections as input, one of embedded vertices and one of embedded edges, there are easier way to create an embedding from a graph.
+While it is true that the constructor for `Embedding` takes two collections as input, one of embedded vertices and one of embedded edges, there are easier ways to create an embedding from a graph.

 ### **...
 From a Graph**